Launch your health-care career as a lab technologist

 Medical Laboratory Assistant

-Explore laboratory and analysis techniques in state-of-the-art labs.
-Play a vital role in the detection of disease and illness.
-Start your career in one year.
+Explore pre-examination laboratory techniques in state-of-the-art laboratories.
+Play a vital role in the promotion of wellness and detection of disease.

 Biotechnology – Health